Portrait of Bentley

 Britain’s Most Admired Automotive Manufacturer

-In March 2023, Bentley Motors was named Britain’s Most Admired Automotive Manufacturer in the UK’s longest-running corporate reputational survey.
+In March 2024, Bentley Motors was named Britain’s Most Admired Automotive Manufacturer for the second successive year the UK’s longest-running corporate reputational survey.
 The annual Most Admired Companies Study dates back over 30 years and honors the best businesses throughout the country.
-The award reflects Bentley’s extraordinary lineup of cars, its business success, and its future-looking Beyond100 strategy, enabling Bentley to revolutionize itself from the world’s biggest 12-cylinder engine producer to an all-electric car company within a decade.
+The award reflects Bentley’s extraordinary lineup of cars, its business success, and its future-looking strategy, enabling Bentley to revolutionize itself from the world’s biggest 12-cylinder engine producer to an all-electric car company within a decade.